-The five-star Carlton with it’s tall, white-washed exterior, lords it over the Tel Aviv marina and seafront.
+The five-star Carlton Tel Aviv Hotel with it’s tall, white-washed exterior, lords it over the Tel Aviv marina and seafront.
 Bold in white, a side entrance leads to white walls and floors around a dazzling reception area.
 Dotted around several intimate places to sit and sometimes there are oversized chairs overlooked by works of art.

 Food and Drink

 Food is a big deal at the Carlton and much of it is watched over by the Israeli celebrity Chef Meir Adoni.
-Mention you will be dining at any of their restaurants to any passing Israeli and they will rhapsodise.
+Mention you will be dining at any of their restaurants to any passing Israeli and they will rhapsodize.

-It’s a buffet at the Lumina restaurant, a bright and airy affair with floor to ceiling windows – views are never forgotten – and plenty of variety.
-Choose brisket, duck, chicken, schnitzel and salads galore.
+It’s a buffet at the Lumina restaurant, a bright and airy affair with floor-to-ceiling windows – views are never forgotten – and plenty of variety.
+Choose brisket, duck, chicken, schnitzel, and salads galore.

 Located on the roof – the 15th floor – by the pool is the pride and joy Blue Sky by Meir Adonis.
 This is a fish and vegetarian restaurant served in a truly ambient environment.

 Breakfast is served in the restaurant located just beyond the hotel actually on the beach.
 The conservatory-style building means lots of windows and bright light.
 The food is a little special with a gourmet buffet is a salubrious affair of Middle Eastern treats such as halva, plenty of fish, cheese salads and pastries.

 On the approach to the breakfast, restaurant is the al fresco wood-decked Esparanto bar open between June and October.
 Come here by night for cocktails, light bites, and music and to enjoy the cooling sea air.